marcincuber/eks/README.md

 # EKS

-Implementation of EKS using terraform and cloudformation.
-Fully functional templates to deploy your VPC and kubernetes clusters together with all the essential tags.
-Also, worker nodes are part of ASG which consists of spot and on-demand instances.
+Implementation of EKS setup using `Terraform` and `Cloudformation`.
+Fully functional templates to deploy your `VPC` and `Kubernetes clusters` together with all the essential tags and addons.
+Also, worker nodes are part of AutoScallingGroup which consists of spot and on-demand instances.

-## Terraform Configuration

-In this repo you will find three folders; `terraform`, `terraform-aws`, `terraform-k8s`.
-Note that `terraform` contains configuration which uses aws and kubernetes providers together this makes upgrades very complicated.
-For this reason, please use latest configurations which available in `terraform-aws`, `terraform-k8s`.
+Templates support deployment to different AWS partitions.
+I have tested it with `public` and `china` partitions.
+I am actively using this configuration to run EKS setup in Ireland(eu-west-1), North Virginia(us-east-1) and Beijing(cn-north-1).

-### terraform-aws and terraform-k8s
+### terraform-aws and terraform-k8s templates

 Latest configuration templates used by me can be found in [terraform-aws](./terraform-aws/) for aws provider and [terraform-k8s](./terraform-k8s/) for kubernetes provider.
 Once you configure your environment variables in `./terraform-aws/vars` `./terraform-k8s/vars`, you can use makefile commands to run your deployments.
 Resources that will be created after applying templates: